oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 b)  Give a description of the user experience resulting from interacting with it.
 - The UX is overall very good, the phone offers many features from the first moment you turn it on and its design is very visually appealing and intuitive to use.
-However for other people the amount of notifications can easily clutter the screen and become overwhelming
+However for other people the amount of notifications can easily clutter the screen and become overwhelming.

+c)
+Usability goals:

+D)
+Are the buttons placed so they will be comfortable to hold and use is the